icehouse-ventures/laravel-chartjs/README.md

 If you do not use JavaScript packages anywhere else in your application or are new to JavaScript development then you may not already have the Node Package Manager, Laravel Mix or Vite set up.
 In that case, this package includes pre-compiled versions of Chartjs that you can use in your application.
 To publish the chart.js binary to your application's public folder (where JavaScript bundles are stored) you can publish the package's pre-built distribution assets:

 ```
-php artisan vendor:publish --provider="IcehouseVentures\LaravelChartJs\Providers\ChartJsServiceProvider" --force --tag="assets"
+php artisan vendor:publish --provider="IcehouseVentures\LaravelChartjs\Providers\ChartjsServiceProvider" --force --tag="assets"
 ```
-By default the publish method will install Chartjs version 4 using the latest binary in the package.
+By default, the publish method will install Chartjs version 4 using the latest binary in the package.
 If you want to publish an older version, we have also included the latest stable Chartjs releases for version 3 and version 2.
 You can publish these to your public assets folder using the following commands:

 ```
-php artisan vendor:publish --provider="IcehouseVentures\LaravelChartJs\Providers\ChartJsServiceProvider" --force --tag="assets-v3"
+php artisan vendor:publish --provider="IcehouseVentures\LaravelChartjs\Providers\ChartjsServiceProvider" --force --tag="assets-v3"
 ```
 Or publish Chartjs version 2:
 ```
-php artisan vendor:publish --provider="IcehouseVentures\LaravelChartJs\Providers\ChartJsServiceProvider" --force --tag="assets-v2"
+php artisan vendor:publish --provider="IcehouseVentures\LaravelChartjs\Providers\ChartjsServiceProvider" --force --tag="assets-v2"
 ```

 ## Binary
 In some rare circumstances such as local development without an internet connection, private applications, shared servers or where you cannot access the public folder on your server, then you may wish to have end-users directly load the binary files.
 This method is not recommended because it streams the contents of the files from inside your application.
 This delivery method will load the Chartjs files normally published to your assets folder directly from inside your vendor folder.
 To use this method, set the delivery config variable to 'binary' and choose the Chartjs version you wish to use in the config file.

 ## NPM (Recommended)
-The recommended method to install Chartjs in a web applcation is to include it in your normal JavaScript and/or CSS bundle pipeline using NPM, Laravel Mix or Vite.
+The recommended method to install Chartjs in a web application is to include it in your normal JavaScript and/or CSS bundle pipeline using NPM, Laravel Mix or Vite.
 For instructions on this method of installation please visit: https://www.chartjs.org/docs/latest/getting-started/

 # Usage: